thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp.md

 CMP is a connectionless protocol that maintains message boundaries with no connection setup or feature negotiation.

+### 1.1 Constraints

+The Thousand Brains System imposes a number of constraints on the CMP that CMP MUST maintain.

+#### 1.1.1 Message Propagation Delay

+The Cortical Message propagation delay between the same sender and the same receiver MUST be constant for all steps.

+#### 1.1.2 Learning Modules Receive Before Vote

+Learning Modules MUST receive all Cortical Messages addressed to them before generating any Vote Cortical Messages for other Learning Modules.

+#### 1.1.3 Learning Modules Vote Before Output

+Learning Modules MUST send out Vote Cortical Messages (if any) and MUST process all incoming Vote Cortical Messages (if any) before sending out other Cortical Message types.

+#### 1.1.4 Goal State Selectors Select From All Goals

+Goal State Selectors MUST receive every Goal Cortical Message addressed to them before generating any Cortical Messages for the Motor Module.

 ## 2 Functional Specification

 CMP proceeds in non-overlapping steps made up of atomic phases.
 In each phase, Cortical Messages can be created, in-transit, or delivered.
 Creation and delivery happen transactionally, all-at-once, in a single, indivisible operation.